BLB Solicitors

 Can I get a mortgage on a leasehold property?

 As a general rule, mortgages are available on leasehold properties.
-However, a lease with less than 80 years left to run is considered a short lease, which will be more expensive to extend.
-This can significantly devalue the property, making it much more difficult to find a mortgage provider who is willing to lend on it.
-Once there are less than 70 years to run, it will be virtually impossible to obtain a mortgage on the property.
+But a lease with less than 80 years left to run is considered short and will be more expensive to extend.
+Understandably, this significantly devalues the property, making finding a mortgage provider willing to lend on it much more difficult.

 Other differences with leasehold property